Global Value Fund

 Portfolio Attribution

 The Causeway International Small Cap Fund (“Fund”), on a net asset value basis, underperformed the Index during the month.
-To evaluate stocks in our investable universe, our multi-factor quantitative model employs five bottom-up factor categories –valuation, sentiment, technical indicators, quality (formerly labelled competitive strength), and corporate events – and two top-down factor categories assessing macroeconomic and country aggregate characteristics.
-The strategy’s value factors delivered positive returns in July, and value remains the best-performing factor group over the last twelve months.
-Although our sentiment factors were flat for the month, returns over the last twelve months and YTD are positive.
-Our quality and technical factors also posted positive returns in the month, and the technical factor category has produced the highest returns year to date.
-Our Corporate Events factor, added at the end of February, was the best-performing category in July.
-Our macroeconomic factors delivered negative monthly returns as countries exhibiting more attractive characteristics (such as Taiwan and Korea) underperformed those with relatively weaker characteristics (such as India).
-However, returns to our country aggregate factors were positive.
+To evaluate stocks in our investable universe, our multi-factor quantitative model employs five bottom-up factor categories –valuation, sentiment, technical indicators, quality, and corporate events – and two top-down factor categories assessing macroeconomic and country aggregate characteristics.
+The strategy’s value factors delivered negative returns in January; however, value remains the best-performing factor group over the last twelve months.
+Our sentiment factors were positive for the month and over the last twelve months.
+Our technical factors posted negative returns in the month as January witnessed several changes in market leadership.
+Our quality and corporate events factors were positive indicators in January.
+Returns to our macroeconomic and country aggregate factors were also positive as countries exhibiting more attractive characteristics (such as Australia) outperformed those with relatively weaker characteristics (such as India).
 All factor groups remain positive on an inception to date basis.

 Quarterly Investment Outlook

-Following the release of disappointing U.S. economic data, August got off to a volatile start in equity markets.
-However, as global central banks begin to cut rates, improving liquidity should benefit small cap stocks, especially with small caps (ACWI ex USA Small Cap Index) trading at a rare discount to their larger-cap (ACWI ex USA Index) peers on a forward P/E basis.
+International small caps (ACWI ex USA Small Cap Index) continue to trade at a rare discount to their larger-cap (ACWI ex USA Index) peers on a forward P/E basis.
 In addition to the attractive relative valuation of the asset class overall, Causeway’s International Small Cap portfolio continues to trade at a substantial discount to the Index while simultaneously exhibiting more favorable growth, quality, momentum, and positive estimate revisions than the Index.
 We believe that this highly attractive combination of characteristics better insulates our portfolio from future volatility.

 International Opportunities Fund